Ridiyagama Safari Camp

 However, Sri Lanka is a multi-faceted holiday destination and Sri Lankan offers much more than sun, sea and sand.
-There is a large number of places to visit on the island such as historical cities, wildlife reserves, vibrant cities, and mountains with cascading waterfalls, rainforests, and many places for adventure activities.
+There is a large number of places to visit on the island such as historical places, wildlife reserves, vibrant cities, and mountains with cascading waterfalls, rain forests, and many places for adventure activities.

 Is Sri Lanka a good wildlife holiday destination?

 It is a well-known fact that Sri Lanka is the best country to spot leopards in the world.
-Yala national of southern Sri Lanka with the highest number of leopard concentration compared to any other national park of its size is the best place on earth to spot leopards.
+Yala national park of southern Sri Lanka with the highest number of leopard concentration compared to any other national park of its size is the best place on earth to spot leopards.
 On the other hand wildlife reserves like Udawalawe national park, Minneriya national park are places to spot hundreds of wild elephant’s concentration.